Adam11072000/MTM_EX3_TESTS/README.md

 example:
   if the said directory is in the main directory, you're going to need to change the path in each MACRO ( ASSERT and OPEN_FILE) depending on the path.

+  to run the test on the SSH (sharat) of the faculty, the file path in each macro should start without the ../../provided, instead it should start with ./provided. you can change the path as you like but be sure to put the expected outputs in a correct directory depending on the path given.

  Always check regulary for added tests :)